 As a serious player in the game for over a decade, we have come to realize how important it is for photographers to have a clear understanding of their market, what their needs are and how to get in front of the people who hire.

 For commercial artists, it’s not only your job to share your craft with others but to be in the right place at the right time in order to execute superior creative work that begs for your vision and capabilities.
 In order to do this effectively, you must have a deep understanding of your niche market and know what is expected, from the quality of work to style to output and project management.

 If you’re at the beginning point of determining which markets you need to be tackling, ask yourself these questions:

 Once you are able to answer these questions, you should have a better idea of what marketing you should be targeting, as well as, what your strengths are.
-Now, take a deeper look into the current work being produced within the marketing so that you are able to competitive.
+Now, take a deeper look into the current work being produced within the marketing so that you are able to compete.
 Pick up magazines that you’ve always wanted to work with, check out the websites of your “dream clients” or if you want to keep it really simple, just start paying attention to the advertising around you.
-Once you’ve got your finger on the pulse of your chosen market you can start approaching buyers with a newfound confidence you didn’t have before.
+Once you’ve got your finger on the pulse of your chosen market you can start approaching buyers with newfound confidence you didn’t have before.